y11en/tlse/README.md

 # TLSLayer

 Single C file TLS 1.2 implementation, using [libtomcrypt](https://github.com/libtom/libtomcrypt "libtomcrypt")  as crypto library.
 Before using tlslayer.c you should download and compile tomcrypt first.
-I'm working at an alternative efficient RSA encryption/decryption implementation, to allow the compilation, alternatively, without tomcrypt, on devices where memory and code size is an issure.
+I'm working at an alternative efficient RSA encryption/decryption implementation, to allow the compilation, alternatively, without tomcrypt, on devices where memory and code size is an issue.

 Compiling:
 ----------